crash-course-sverige/kollin-ai/README.md

 This application can be deployed to Vercel, Netlify, or any other platform that supports Next.js applications.

-When deploying, make sure to set up the appropriate environment variables for your database connection and authentication.
+When deploying, make sure to set up the appropriate environment variables for your database connection.

 <!-- Testing GitHub Actions deployment to Vercel: Update 1 -->